 I think we can all agree that leading worship isn’t just singing through songs, hoping people will join in.
 In many ways you’re a coach, challenging and teaching your “team” how to go deeper.
 In order to do that well, you’ll need to practice public speaking—learning how to connect with the room.
 Practice this before Sunday hits.

-Anything you would add to this list?
+Anything you would add to this list about leading worship?
 Love to hear from you.